 Difficulty & terrain

-This holiday is suitable for walkers of good fitness (read more about difficulty grades).
+This holiday is suitable for active and fit walkers who do regular full-day walking or hiking and are comfortable walking for extended periods on consecutive days, with much of each day involving ascent and descent. (read more about difficulty grades).
 Many of the walks can be optionally shortened (or completely skipped) using the excellent local public transportation system.
 Routes are well signposted in most parts.
-We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
+We strongly advise you to follow only marked trails and never try to shorten the path through unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go